 A well-lit washroom doesn’t just make the environment seem more inviting, it also allows users to see properly which is an integral part of any health and safety protocol.
 Light can come from artificial sources, though natural light where possible is preferred.

-Ventilation will make the difference between a clean and fresh washroom, and one which not only smells unpleasant but is likely harbouring mould and bacteria.
+Ventilation will make the difference between a clean and fresh washroom, and one which not only smells unpleasant but is likely harbouring mould and bacteria potentially leading to viruses and infection.
 Fresh air must be able to circulate in a washroom, with an extractor fan being one of the most useful tools for the job.
 If your washroom contains showers, then an extractor fan also couldn’t be more essential.

 When users enter a washroom, they expect to be able to find basic supplies such as toilet paper, hand wash and paper towels (unless a hand dryer is present).
 These aren’t just ‘nice to haves’ but are essential to ensure the health and safety of building users can be maintained in general.